VenueDriver/Mechajira/README.md

 For example, the basic API connector can create, update or delete a JIRA issue.
 Mechajira can read a YAML file and create a dozen issues all at once using the YAML as a template.
 Great for enabling a standardized workflow, where you need to create the epics with tasks in the same configuration repeatedly.

+# Installation

+Clone this project, and install the ```mechajira``` command using NPM, with:

+    npm install -g

+After that, you should have the command in your path:

+    mechajira --help

+(If that doesn't work then try ```npm link```.)

 # Commands

-Each high-level procedure is encapsulated in a sub-commmand:
+Each high-level procedure is encapsulated in a sub-commmand.
+You can see the list of available commands with:

+    mechajira --help

+You can get help on a specific command:

+    mechajira --help loop

+The available commands:

 ## loop - Create a list of new JIRA issues with titles from a YAML file